See Also: The Best Hotels in Amsterdam

 - Walking: Albert Cuyp Market is just 5 minutes’ walk, the Heineken Experience is 8 minutes away, and numerous cafes, restaurants, bars, and independent boutiques are within a 10-minute radius of the hotel.
 Walkable to the Concertgebouw, Van Gogh Museum, Rijksmuseum, Stedelijk Museum, Vondelpark, and the historic canal ring.

-- Tram: From the nearby Ruysdaelstraat stop, trams #16 and #24 run north to Centraal Station via the Medieval Centre, and west to Museumplein.
+- Tram: From the nearby Ruysdaelstraat stop, trams #16 and #24 run north to Centraal Station via the Medieval Center, and west to Museumplein.

 - Taxis, Uber: Taxis and Uber charge around €35 from the airport to the hotel.
 Within the city, Uber rides cost around half of taxi fares.
 It’s often quicker to walk, cycle, or jump on a tram.